Marginal and Conditional Multiple Inference for Linear Mixed Model Predictors: Discussion

-For the special case when it is of interest to test whether the specific effects within a subset of clusters are equal, we extended the testing procedures to cover multiple comparisons by Tukey's method.
-However, the application of this method is limited to special cases of LMMs where the corresponding bias can be shown to be negligible, and the considered subset of pairwise difference falls into the class of Tukey's testing problem (which was not the case in one of our examples).

-We expect that our results can be extended to other predictors of LMMs, such as the best predictor of \citet{Jiang2011}.
+The order of the derived error relies on the normality assumption in (\ref{LMM}).
+If no distributional assumption is justified, additional regularity conditions governing the boundedness of higher moments have to be imposed, and resampling methods could be applied.
+Moreover, simulations carried out for non-Gaussian random effects, shown in the Supplement, indicate the robustness of the proposed confidence sets.
+Furthermore, when it is of interest to test linear contrasts of mixed parameters, we extend our test to cover multiple comparisons by Tukey's method, see the Supplement.
+However, the application of this method is limited to special cases where the corresponding bias can be shown to be negligible, and the considered subset of pairwise differences falls exactly into the class of Tukey's testing problem.
+Finally, we expect that generally, our methods and results can be extended to other predictors of LMMs, such as the empirical best predictor of \citet{Jiang2011}.